 Do you have sizeable repairs to make to your gutters this spring?...

-Of all the tools that you use to protect your beloved backyard, gutters...
+Of all the tools that you use to protect your beloved yard, gutters...